petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/setting-up-liferay/clustering-for-high-availability/database-configuration-for-cluster-nodes.md

     For example JDBC connection values, please see [Database Templates](../../reference/database-templates.md).

-1. Configure DXP to use the write data source (the data source whose prefix is `jdbc.write.`) to create the [Counter](https://learn.liferay.com/reference/latest/en/dxp/propertiesdoc/portal.properties.html#Counter) data source.
+1. **(This step is only necessary for DXP 7.4 U69 and below)** Configure DXP to use the write data source (the data source whose prefix is `jdbc.write.`) to create the [Counter](https://learn.liferay.com/reference/latest/en/dxp/propertiesdoc/portal.properties.html#Counter) data source.
 A separate data source is always dedicated to the counter.

     ```properties
     counter.jdbc.prefix=jdbc.write.